 Know your gear, and how it works.

 The other day, I was at the range putting in time for my late season deer hunt, which is still two months away.
 While I was there, I watched a young gentlemen pull up in his raised truck with his deer skull sticker proudly displayed on the rear window.
 He pulled out a brand new, unopened box with a bow from the back of his truck.
-He then grabbed arrows out his back seat and headed to the 45 yard target.
+He then grabbed arrows and headed to the 45 yard target.
 He opened the box, pulled out his bow and grabbed an arrow.

 He nocked an arrow, pulled back and let it fly… Smack!
 12 inches left of bullseye.

-He nocked arrow number 3, pulled back and let it fly… Whoosh.
+Arrow 3, pulled back and let it fly… Whoosh.
 Missed the target.

 He stood there cussing at his bow, his brand new, $1,000 bow “Darn you bow, I paid 1,000 bucks for you to hit bulls-eyes, you dumb bow!”